 There was one other element, which was just an Alien related concept.
 Russell and David Bowie were both from Brixton, South London and at one point in the 90's they shared the same management in the New York.
 Russell was a huge fan, so it was a real honour when David said he really liked the cover versions of his songs Russell had done.
 They were both Multi-Platform Artists as well and both had written a song with Alien in the title and were both told they had an Alien vibe about them.
 So when DB died in 2016 Russell was in the middle of a photo session and because David was also an artist/painter he decided rather than do anything musical he would do a photo art tribute to him with his current French Muse.
 The result was the photo art called 'Stargirl for a Starman', it represents a Stargirl waiting to take Bowie to a new planet as he leaves this one.
 It was posted on social media as a tribute and it was very well received.
 So a limited edition canvas of it is now for sale at Saatchi Art.
 Also there are limited editition photos of some exceptional works he did with his muse in 2016, plus a few of his iconic works.

-But for those who can't afford collectible art, Russell has a limited edition photo and lyric book out called 'Voyeurs Welcome' that has all his best photos in as well as his best lyrics and award winning poem.
+But for those who can't afford collectible art, Russell had a limited edition photo and lyric book out called 'Voyeurs Welcome' Hoever that sold out quickly and now fetches as much as a canvas but the good news is a Vol2 is just released an affordeble to but feturing many of his anew photos. as his best lyrics and award winning poem.

-If you want to investigate the canvases and limited edition photos there is a selection on Saatchi Art (link below) But this is only a small selection of his work.
+If you want to investigate the canvases and limited edition photos there is a link below But this is only a small selection of his work.

 There is also a link to the book below.